Natural History Museum in Belgrade: Library

-The library makes the part of the Natural History Museum and was officially established in 1903.
-The first great contribution to the Library consisted of a comprehensive professional library of the prof. Ph.D.
-Lazar Dokic, which is considered to be the basic and initial Library fund.
+The library is part of the Natural History Museum in Belgrade and was officially established in 1903.
+The first great contribution to the Library consisted of a comprehensive professional library of the prof. Dr. Lazar Dokić, which is considered to be the basic and initial Library fund.
 The library today encompasses 25,245 titles, 1,236 domestic and foreign periodicals (79,823 numbers), 1,032 geographical and geological maps and 226 manuscripts.
 The library fund consists of a large number of antique and rare books, first editions, as well as sets of numerous respectable scientific magazines worldwide.
 Albeit being a rather specialized library, it is available to the public.

 Museum publishing activity

 Publishing activity of the Museum commenced in 1903.
 Initially, the former Natural History Museum of the Serbian Land has published concise articles on fauna, flora and gea.
 The first papers were printed in periodicals such as The Hunter, The Teacher and The Educational Gazette.
-The Natural History Museum has its own magazine, which first issue have been published in 1948, as the Gazette of the Natural History Museum of Serbian Land (beginning with 1958 as The Gazette of the Natural History Museum, and from 2008 on as The Bulletin of the Natural History Museum in Belgrade).
+The Natural History Museum has its own journal, which first issue have been published in 1948, as the Gazette of the Natural History Museum of Serbian Land (beginning with 1958 as The Gazette of the Natural History Museum, and from 2008 on as the Bulletin of the Natural History Museum in Belgrade).
 Since 2007, the museum initiated edition: Yearbook of Natural History Museum.
 The yearbook was designed to disclose data on all activities and events in a calendar year: news, information on curator's results, collections arrangements, training and workshops, published papers, participation at conferences, media appearances, the work of the library, educational work and the like activities.